 If you see errors like this, please add

 app.posthog.com to the list of permitted domains in your webservers CORS configuration.

-My browser freezes / crashes when recordings are enabled
+Browser freezes or crashes when recordings are enabled

 Some Cookie banners or "CMP"s modify the webpage in reaction to any changes to cookies, which can cause an infinite loop.
 If you are using a tool like this and experience the webpage becoming unresponsive or slow then try configuring posthog to use

 persistence: "localStorage+cookie".
 This will use localStorage for the majority of storage needs, bypassing the infinite loop issue sometimes caused by cookie management tools.